scharlottej13/dask-blog/_posts/2021-09-06-user-survey.md

 - More documentation and examples
 - More intermediate level documentation
-- To improve the resiliancy of Dask (i.e. do computatoins complete?)
+- To improve the resiliency of Dask (i.e. do computations complete?)

 Users also value these features: